 - 10 ounces white cheddar cheese shredded

-- Cook quinoa with water according to package instructions.
+- Place quinoa and water in a medium saucepan.
+Cook according to package instructions.

 - While quinoa is cooking, heat olive oil in a 12 inch cast iron skillet over medium-high heat.
 Once hot, add bell peppers and onion to the skillet and cook stirring occasionally until the onions become translucent, about 7 minutes.
 Reduce heat to low and add garlic, black beans, and tomatoes with chilies.
 Cook for an additional 2 minutes, then remove from heat.

 - Mix the salsa and cooked quinoa together until combined.
 Pour the quinoa into the vegetable mixture in the skillet and stir until well combined.